nabla27/System.bash/README.md

 - *CentOS 8.1 1911* <br>
   - zip command for trash box. `yum install zip unzip` <br>
   - xdg command to open file. `Not supported` <br>

+## note

+I have only tested on Ubuntu(20.04.2) and CentOS(8.1 1911) in windows10 WSL environment. <br>
+If you get an error about path, try changing `$PATH_` at the head of the main.sh file to path where System_ver3 exists. <br>
+And please move to the path where main.sh exists before runnig. <br>

  ## Image